-The trustee of an estate is the person in charge of collecting the assets and managing the estate through the probate court.
+The trustee of an estate is the person responsible for collecting the assets and managing the estate through the probate court.
 A manager, or personal representative, is usually appointed as part of the succession plan.
 If the deceased did not have a will or estate plan, the court will appoint the trustee.
-In terms of their functions, there is no difference between an Executor and.
+In terms of their functions, there is no difference between an Executor and an Administrator.

-The difference is in the way they have been named.
+The difference lies in the way they are named.
 An executor is named in the will of a deceased person.
-If there is no will, a court appoints an administrator to administer or administer the estate of a deceased.
-A New York City estate planning lawyer can help explain your different.
+If there is no will, a court appoints an administrator to administer or manage the estate of a deceased.
+A New York City estate planning lawyer can help explain your different options.

-The court procedure for the appointment of an executor involves the legalization of a will.
-The Tribunal's procedure for appointing an Administrator is different, as there is no will involved.
+The court procedure for appointing an executor involves legalizing a will.
+The court procedure for appointing an Administrator is different, as there is no will involved.
 However, whether an administrator or executor is appointed, each of them has numerous powers and obligations with respect to the management of property matters.
 In the case of an executor, the estate is distributed according to the will.